open-sausages/custom-asset-store/README.md

 By default, your project SilverStripe 4 will publish files under a URL containing an hash (e.g.: `/assets/Uploads/80864e1046/sam.jpg`).
 The hash part of the URL is based on the content of the file.
 If you upload a new version of the file, the hash will change which will change the URL.
 Direct links to old version of the files will break when this happens.

-Also, if you upgraded your site from SilverStripe 3, old links to you file won't work anymore because SS3 didn't have the hash at all.
+Also, if you upgraded your site from SilverStripe 3, old links to your file won't work anymore because SS3 didn't have the hash at all.

 ## What does this actually do